 “Thus speaks the LORD of hosts, saying: ‘This people says, “The time has not come, the time that the Lord’s house should be built.”’”

 a.
 The time has not come: Haggai gave this first word in September, 520 B.C.
-At that time the exiles had been back in Jerusalem for 18 years – but the work of rebuilding the temple laid idle for the last 14 years.
+At that time the exiles had been back in Jerusalem for 18 years – but the work of rebuilding the temple lain idle for the last 14 years.

 i.
 The work started gloriously: When the builders laid the foundation of the temple of the LORD, the priests stood in their apparel with trumpets, and the Levites, the sons of Asaph, with cymbals, to praise the LORD, according to the ordinance of David king of Israel.
 And they sang responsively, praising and giving thanks to the LORD: “For He is good, For His mercy endures forever toward Israel.”
-Then all the people shouted with a great shout, when they praised the LORD, because the foundation of the house of the LORD was laid (Ezra 3:10-11).
+Then all the people shouted with a great shout, when they praised the LORD, because the foundation of the house of the LORD was laid.
+(Ezra 3:10-11)

 ii.
 Despite the glorious beginning, after two years the work stopped, mired in discouragement and derailed by a lack of focus.
-When Haggai prophesied the foundation to the temple was laid and the altar was rebuilt but the temple wasn’t yet rebuilt.
+When Haggai prophesied the foundation of the temple was laid and the altar was rebuilt but the temple wasn’t yet rebuilt.

 b.
 This people says: God’s people – the citizens of Jerusalem – told themselves that it wasn’t yet time to resume work on the temple.
 There were some good reasons why they might say this, and why the work of rebuilding the temple was hard:

 · The land was still desolate after 70 years of neglect.